Fitness - Did we get it wrong

 Not only are we not shown how to connect to our body, we are encouraged to completely ignore it, to get the task done.
 This way of exercising, with total body disconnection continues until we find ourselves as adults in a gym, or lining up for a race or following an instructor in a fitness class.
 Often encouraged to push through and not be aware of what we are feeling in our body.

-When we are disconnect from our body during exercise we are not aware if we are doing too much and we will often do way more than we actually truly need.
-However, exercising in a way that is disconnected to our body has far worse consequences than just exercising too hard or too much.
+When we are disconnected from our body during exercise we are not aware if we are doing too much and we will often do way more than we actually truly need.
+Exercising in a way that is disconnected to our body has far worse consequences than just exercising too hard or too much.

 If we train ourselves to push hard in exercise and ignore what we feel we will over time find it hard to be aware of other messages or signals our body is giving us on a day-to-day basis.

 In fact, for many of us it becomes so normal to ignore what we are feeling in our body that it becomes automated throughout our whole day.
-Any discomfort is not registered until it turns into feelings of tension and pain or a tired and heavy body, way after the first signals were given that we needed to slow down, stop or modify how we are doing something.
+Any discomfort is not registered until it turns into tension and pain or a tired and heavy body or even an injury, way after the first signals were given that we needed to slow down, stop or modify how we are doing something.

 CONNECTING TO OUR FEELINGS